 Here is where XRP serves its utility purpose perfectly.
 The previously listed example would go much smoother via the Ripple ecosystem.
 The US bank could simply convert its funds over to XRP.
 This process is as simple as selecting the number of funds you desire to convert and clicking a button.

-Now that the bank’s fiat currency is XRP, its easier to send the funds anywhere in the world.
+Now that the bank’s fiat currency has been converted to XRP, it’s easier to send the funds anywhere in the world.
 Best of all, the transfer costs only a fraction of the traditional systems in place currently.
 To put the savings in perspective, sending a payment of $1,000,000,000 through your bank internationally can cost you thousands of dollars.
 Using Ripple, the exact same transaction only costs cents.